Cuis-Smalltalk/Learning-Cuis/Quick-UI-Tour.md

 Clicking World Menu -> Open.. -> Workspace  brings up a Workspace window for you to type and run code.

-As you type, the system does "syntax hilighting" which gives clues to class and method names.
+As you type, the system does syntax highlighting which gives clues to class and method names.
 If you start typing a method name, you can hit the Tab key which will usually give you a "select list" of possible message name completions.

 Again, you can select code and DoIt (cmd-d) or PrintIt (cmd-p) to get results.